-- The Accursed Kings is about France (and England, in a lesser extend) from the last decades of the High Middle Ages to the beginning of the Hundred Years War.
+- The Accursed Kings is about France (and England, to a lesser extent) from the last decades of the High Middle Ages to the beginning of The Hundred Years War.

 - Most of Sharon Kay Penman's historical fiction is set in this time period.

-- Robin of Sherwood, which is cited as being one of the most faithfully accurate depictions of this era in television history.
+- Robin of Sherwood is cited as being one of the most faithfully accurate depictions of this era in television history.

 - The main campaign in Medieval II: Total War starts shortly after the Norman Conquest of England (in fact, the game tutorial is the Norman Conquest of England) and the bulk of the game takes place in the High Middle Ages.

 - Paradox Interactive's Crusader Kings 4X games.
 The base games both start at the very beginning of the Norman Conquest and run up through 1453, the historical fall of Constantinople, though expansions to the sequel extend the timeline back into Dark Age Europe.

 - Assassin's Creed I

 - The old Sierra adventure game Conquests of the Longbow.